Mechanical Keyboard Community Builds Wheel

 Frequently Asked Questions

-Is the Mechanical Keyboard Community Builds truly random?
+What is the Mechanical Keyboard Community Builds wheel for?

-What if I don't like the result from Mechanical Keyboard Community Builds?
+How do I spin the Mechanical Keyboard Community Builds?